kr55/ssiscataloger/index.md

 **File System** - SSIS Catalog exported to the file system.
 This can be used as a staged migration when you don't have acess to source and target SQL server connection at the same time.

+# Demo

-We'll see a quick demo on how to migrate SSIS Catalog from on-premise SQL Server to SSIS in Azure Data Factory.
+We'll see a quick demo on how to migrate SSIS Catalog from on-premise SQL Server to SSIS in Azure Data Factory in just a few clicks.

 ### Choose Source
 Choose SSIS in SQL Server from Source Type drop-down.